Josh Farro [Interview]

 What’s the oddest thing you’ve ever had happen during one of your live sets, either solo or with Paramore?

-When I was in Paramore, we got onstage one day and we broke out into one of our heavier songs right away.
+When I was in Paramore, we got onstage one day and broke into one of our heavier songs right away.
 I started to headbang and had one of those excruciating pains shoot through my neck.

 It hurt so bad it made my tongue numb and tingly-feeling [laughs]!
-All I could do was stand there still while trying to play my guitar part.
+All I could do was stand still while trying to play my guitar part.

 If money were no object, what would your stage show look like?